s8sun/gitPage/index.md

 <!-- profile pic -->
 ![](assets/../assets/profile.jpg)

 Welcome to my landing page!
 I'm Allan, and I'm currently pursuing a B.S. in computer engineering at UCSD.
-I plan to focus my study on machine learning and computer architecture later in my career.
-My research interests includes machine learning, computer vision, and embedded system.
+In my career, I hope to engage with machine learning and computer architecture.
+My research interests include computer vision, AI application development, and embedded system.

-In the future, I want to use my skills and heart to develope technologies that will benefits the mankind, the weak, and the underprivileged.
-I believe my peer engineers and I together can achieve this.
+In the future, I want to use my skills and passion to develop technologies that will benefit mankind especially the underprivileged.
+I believe my peers and I together can achieve this.
 As Steve Jobs once said:
 >“It's not a faith in technology.
 It's faith in people.”

 If we go to the same school and you want to make friends 😆, check out my [Life and Hobbies](#hobbies-and-personal-interests)